baldmaster/YAOSB/README.md

 # Yet another one sea battle game

 Project is just for fun.
 Simple Node.js backend + learning Elm by making frontend part.
-Not completed.
-There's something to do yet.
-BTW Elm is real pleasure to work with.
+Elm is real pleasure to work with.

 ## To install:
 (assuming you have [node (>=8.0.0)](http://nodejs.org/) and NPM installed)